slidevjs/slidev/docs/guide/syntax.md

 Learn more in the [clicks animations guide](./animations#positioning).
 :::

-If the code doesn't fit into one slide, you use the `maxHeight` to set fixed height and enable scrolling:
+If the code doesn't fit into one slide, you use the `maxHeight` to set a fixed height and enable scrolling:

 ````md
 ```ts {2|3|7|12}{maxHeight:'100px'}